ZibingZhang/ZibingZhang.github.io/_pages/personal/entertainment/animes.md

   - "Fullmetal Alchemist: Brotherhood|2020-01-17|TBD"
 ---

-A list of animes I've watched or are currently in the process of watching.
+A list of anime series I've watched or are currently in the process of watching.

 **2021-01-17** Started the list.